Spontaneous Chiral Symmetry Breaking in a Random Driven Chemical System: Discussion

-Altogether, we have shown that a complex chemical network composed of chiral and achiral elements and subject to random environmental drives can induce spontaneous breaking of chiral symmetry from totally symmetric starting conditions.
-This process was found to be strongly dependent on the dissipated-work difference between the chiral-breaking and racemic system, and is over-represented in systems achieving high dissipating states.
-Furthermore, strong, system-wide correlated driving was required to induce chiral-breaking states as otherwise strong but channel-independent correlations preserved the initial racemic states.
-Strikingly, these results demonstrate that chiral symmetry-breaking can be a purely energetically-driven process and stands in analogy to other continuity-breaking transitions like those of magnetic spin-models.
-They also imply that, experimentally, adaptable chemical systems might undergo spontaneous chiral symmetry breaking by virtue of a precise energy driving program and without explicit starting biases or autocatalytic constraints.
-These ideas invite us to expand the realm of possibilities in asymmetrical chemical synthesis, and pose an intriguing mechanism for the emergence of homochirality in a primordial chemical environment.
+Altogether, we have shown that a complex chemical network---composed of chiral and achiral elements and subject to random environmental drives---may induce spontaneous breaking of chiral symmetry from totally symmetric starting conditions.
+This process was found to be strongly dependent on the dissipated work difference between the chiral-symmetry-breaking and racemic systems, and is over-represented in systems achieving highly dissipative states.
+Furthermore, strong, system-wide correlated driving was required to induce chiral-breaking states, as otherwise strong but channel-independent correlations only preserve initial racemic states.
+Strikingly, these results demonstrate that chiral symmetry-breaking can be an induced, energetically-driven process, and stands in analogy to other symmetry-breaking transitions like those in magnetic spin models.
+They also imply, physically, that adaptable chemical systems might exhibit spontaneous chiral symmetry breaking by feedback from a precise energy program---and without initial biases or pre-configured autocatalytic features.
+These observations thus invite us to expand notions of asymmetrical synthesis and pose an intriguing mechanism for the emergence of homochirality in a primordial chemical environment. \\

-\section{Methods}
+\section{\sb{Methods}}

-In this work, we adapt a chemical framework introduced by Horowitz and England \cite{HorEngChemModel} and apply it to a chiral chemical system as follows.
+\nsb{Model generation details} In this work, we adapt a chemical framework introduced by Horowitz and England \cite{HorEngChemModel} and apply it to a chiral chemical system as follows.
 We consider a well-stirred solution of $N$ chemical elements inside a container of volume $V=1$ and kept at inverse temperature $\beta=1/k_{\rm B}T=1$.
 We then construct a random network of $M$ chemical reactions of the form

 where the $a(b)$ coefficients are either $0$ or $1$ and $X_i \in \{A_i,R_j,S_k\}$ with $N_a$ achiral $A_i$, and $N_c$ chiral $R_j/S_j$ elements.
-Most such reactions are unimolecular, but a fraction may also be bimolecular with probability $p_b$.
-Additionally, catalysts may be added with probability $p_c=0.5$ in the form of an \emph{independent} element $X_k$ insertion on both sides of the reaction.
-Here we assume enantiomers to be mutually inert and to be perfectly enantioselective with respect to cross-species reactions.
+Here we assume enantiomers to be mutually inert and perfectly enantioselective with respect to cross-species reactions.
 This is formally equivalent to considering separate $R$ and $S$ element sets and excluding any $R_j/S_k$ reaction pairings.